-Lively Louisiana is slowly picking up the pieces after the devastation caused by Hurricane Katrina on 30 August 2005 and is showing a determination to shake off the sackcloth and ashes and carry on as before.
-Visitors from around the world are once again flocking to New Orleans, not only to view the disaster areas and hear the stories, but to experience the city's traditional toe-tapping Dixieland jazz music, to dine on Cajun cuisine and enjoy the laid-back lifestyle where a carnival atmosphere prevails day and night.
+Lively Louisiana has reclaimed much of its former glory after the devastation caused by Hurricane Katrina on 30 August 2005.
+Visitors from around the world are once again flocking to New Orleans, Louisiana's touristic powerhouse, to experience the city's traditional toe-tapping Dixieland jazz music, to dine on Cajun cuisine, and enjoy the laid-back lifestyle where a carnival atmosphere seems to prevail year round.

 Louisiana's past is just as colourful and varied as its people.
 It has been governed under 10 different flags since 1541 when Hernando de Soto claimed the region for Spain.
 At the outbreak of the Civil War Louisiana even became an independent republic for six weeks, before joining the Confederacy.
 Louisiana was actually sold to the United States by Napoleon in 1803, the purchase being negotiated by President Thomas Jefferson.
 The reason for all this chopping and changing was because of the region's importance for trade and security in the American mid-west; the mighty Mississippi River flows through Louisiana and access to the mouth is controlled by the city of New Orleans.

 Become our Louisiana Travel Expert